dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### How it works

 It checks the generated manifest for the required constraint.
 Only models with materialization "incremental" or "table" suport constraints.
 Enforced model contract is required as well.
-It checks only the keys defined in the '--constraints' parameter, ie the actual constraint could have more parameters configured in dbt.
+It checks only the keys defined in the '--constraints' parameter, i.e. the actual constraint could have more parameters configured in dbt.

 ---